 - (1) The professors and associate professors (Hochschullehrer) of the Natural Sciences Faculty III Biology and Pre-clinical Medicine are made members of the teaching staff of the graduate school upon their appointment as professors or associate professors (Hochschullehrer). - (2) 1Professors and associate professors (Hochschullehrer) of the Natural Sciences Faculty IV Chemistry and Pharmacy and of the Medical Faculty make an application to the Scientific Advisory Board for membership of the graduate school's teaching staff.
 2The Faculty Board of the Natural Sciences Faculty III decides on the membership on the basis of a recommendation by the Scientific Advisory Board.
-3The Medical Faculty may be represented by at most 15 members in the graduate school; every three years, it submits a new list of suggestions of which of its professors and associate professors (Hochschullehrer) should be affiliated to the graduate school.
+3Professors or associate professor (Hochschullehrer) of the Faculty of Medicine may apply to the Faculty Board for admission into the teaching staff.
+The Faculty Board of the Faculty of Biology and Pre-Clinical Medicine decides on the application after it is examined by the Advisory Board of RIGel (§ 31).
 4The Scientific Advisory Board reserves the right to suggest up to three members of the medical faculty to be members of the graduate school. - (3) The application to be a member of the teaching staff should include information on the scientific interests of the applicant over three pages. - (4) The decision on the application should take into account the applicant's commitment to teaching, membership of the research network of the Natural Sciences Faculty III, publications and the procurement of funding.